Generative deep learning improves reconstruction of global historical climate records: Results

-Further statistical analyses confirm our framework’s ability to accurately reproduce the full probability distribution of precipitation, including the long tails that represent extreme events, which the benchmark models fail to capture (Fig.~\ref{fig:fig2}c,d,e, and Supplementary Table~\ref{tab:reconstruction_comparison}).
-Although the ADW baseline roughly captures large-scale precipitation patterns, it systematically underestimates the peak intensity of the zonal mean precipitation and truncates the heavy tails representing extreme events (Fig.~\ref{fig:fig2}c,d).
+Further statistical analyses suggest our framework’s capacity to better approximate the probability distribution of precipitation, including the long tails that represent extreme events, which the benchmark models often underestimate (Fig.~\ref{fig:fig2}c,d,e, and Supplementary Table~\ref{tab:reconstruction_comparison}).
+Although the ADW baseline roughly captures large-scale precipitation patterns, it underestimates the peak intensity of the zonal mean precipitation and truncates the heavy tails representing extreme events (Fig.~\ref{fig:fig2}c,d).
 Spatial power spectrum analysis reveals that, while ADW accurately resolves large-scale variability, it exhibits a characteristic energy deficit at finer scales (e.g., wavelengths $< 200$ km) due to interpolation artifacts (Fig.~\ref{fig:fig2}e).
 In contrast, our DM approach preserves a considerably larger fraction of the high-frequency energy required to represent realistic precipitation patterns.

 To isolate the mechanisms underlying the performance of our method, we conduct sensitivity analyses on the model's core components.
-First, we demonstrate the necessity of the spatiotemporal architecture: while spatial-only baselines (e.g., LaMa) and standard DMs operate on static snapshots, our analysis confirms that the explicit integration of temporal information is critical.
-Performance improves progressively as temporal information is added, confirming that high-fidelity reconstruction requires modeling the climate as a continuous dynamical system (Supplementary Fig.~\ref{fig:temporal_sensitive}).
-Second, we identify a critical role for pre-training: the model achieves a better representation of the climate dynamics when pre-trained on a hybrid dataset of CMIP6-class Earth System Model (ESM) simulations and reanalysis, compared to reanalysis alone (Supplementary Table~\ref{tab:training_data_sensitivity}).
-This suggests that the large-scale, physically diverse training data from ESMs effectively complements the historical record, resulting in more accurate reconstructions.
+First, we demonstrate the benefit of the spatiotemporal architecture: while spatial-only baselines (e.g., LaMa) and standard DMs operate on static snapshots, our analysis suggests that the explicit integration of temporal information enhances performance.
+Performance improves progressively as temporal information is added, suggesting that high-fidelity reconstruction benefits from modeling the climate as a continuous dynamical system (Supplementary Fig.~\ref{fig:temporal_sensitive}).
+Second, we identify an important role for pre-training: the model achieves a better representation of the climate dynamics when pre-trained on a hybrid dataset of CMIP6-class Earth System Model (ESM) simulations and reanalysis, compared to reanalysis alone (Supplementary Table~\ref{tab:training_data_sensitivity}).
+This suggests that the large-scale, physically diverse training data from ESMs effectively complements the historical record.
 Nevertheless, reanalysis data are necessary to constrain the model to observations, as relying solely on simulations could introduce systematic biases~\cite{zelinka2020causes,tian2020double}.